 The evolution of technology means that IT infrastructure teams have had trouble keeping up with their company’s scaling needs.
-Our team at Vertical Trail has assisted many clients with this issue, and one of our preferred methods is using Spark on Kubernetes.
+Our team at AHEAD has assisted many clients with this issue, and one of our preferred methods is using Spark on Kubernetes.

 Spark and Kubernetes have unique capabilities and benefits, but together, they bring out the best of each other to achieve more.
 This was proven by recent work with one of our clients, in which data science and large-scale data engineering platforms were combined into a unified orchestration platform to reduce infrastructure management and administration while facilitating faster tool integration to support user needs.